Grapes, raisins and nutmeg are a poisonous threat to dogs

 They say the raisins, currants and sultanas in the sweet treats are highly toxic to dogs and eating them can lead to kidney failure and even death.

-Emergency vets at Vets Now said hundreds of dogs have been admitted to its out-of-hours clinics and 24/7 hospitals as a result of eating the fruits.
+Emergency vets at Vets Now said hundreds of dogs have been admitted to its out-of-hours clinics and 24/7 hospitals as a result of eating products containing raisins.

 The UK’s biggest provider of pet emergency care treats an average of almost four dogs a week for grape and raisin toxicity — and there is often a spike in cases around Easter.

 They have drawn up an advice guide on what to do if a dog eats raisins — or foods including them such as hot cross buns, mince pies and fruit loaf.

 Amanda Boag, Vets Now’s clinical director, said: “All grapes, raisins, currants and sultanas can be poisonous to dogs, and potentially poisonous to cats, and the dried versions of the fruits are more frequently associated with severe symptoms.